Injuries Due to Repetitive Motion or Cumulative Trauma

 Employees with repetitive motion injuries must also prove that the injury arose out of and in the course of employment.
 Unlike a sudden injury arising from a singular accident, repetitive stress injuries are harder to trace the origin of.
 An experienced Maine workers’ compensation attorney can help you overcome this hurdle.Maine Employee Rights Group: Zealous Representation of Employees with Repetitive Motion Injuries

 The dedicated legal team at Maine Employee Rights Group zealously fights for maximum benefits for all employees injured on the job, including those who have experienced a repetitive motion or cumulative trauma injury.
 These workers’ compensation cases are among the toughest to win, but with our experienced team on your side you can rest assured that your best interests are being served.
-Call us today at 1 207.874.0905 to schedule a free initial consultation.
+Call us today at 1 207.874.0905 to schedule an initial consultation.